 And I would say few more words about the design of the mobile app CNNCTR.
 Atanas Dinchev (who also did the sound of the installation) used elements from the visual identity of the festival and created the icon and the app screens.
 He did a great job about it and I was excited to see our app ready for download at App Store and Google Play.

 All elements were combined together and the interactive projection mapping CNNCTR became reality!
 It was exciting to see it live for 10 evenings in its huge size on 10 floors from the building!
 The installation was visited by approximately 6800 people and it was thrilling to see so much reactions to our work!
 Thanks for the efforts to all involved in this project!
-Watch the video trailer here:
+Watch the official video trailer here: